Table of Contents

 Translytical Task Flows are built for record-by-record interactions rather than bulk planning workflows, and each User Data Function is custom Python that needs to be written and maintained.
 There’s no pre-built finance logic and no concurrent-user planning engine that handles approval workflows or multi-level commenting at scale.
 For development teams whose use cases fit the CRUD model, Translytical Task Flows are the right tool, but for enterprise planning they’re a foundation rather than a finished solution.

-Option 3: Enterprise Writeback Engines
+Option 4: Enterprise Write-back Engines

 These are purpose-built planning applications that ship pre-integrated with Power BI and Fabric.
-The writeback engine, governance model, approval workflows, audit trail, and concurrent user handling all come built in, with custom Power BI visuals that let users plan and write back from inside reports without development work.
+The write-back engine, governance model, approval workflows, audit trail, and concurrent user handling all come built in, with custom Power BI visuals that let users plan and write back from inside reports without development work.
 Acterys, Inforiver, and a handful of others operate in this category.

 Where it works best